 LCD projectors use three liquid crystal displays – each of which handles a primary colour – to project three images tinted red, green and blue.
 These images are then recombined in a glass prism to show the full colour spectrum, before they're beamed onto the big screen.

 A DLP projector uses a single chip made up of millions of microscopic mirrors.
 Each individual mirror can be angled, thus directing light towards the projector screen or directing the light away from it, with each mirror effectively working like a pixel in a television.
 A spinning colour wheel sits in front of the light source and determines what colour is shown.
-Alternatively, three-chip DLP solutions also exist where the light is split and recombined, as with LCD technology, and the need of a colour wheel is eliminated.
+Alternatively, three-chip DLP solutions also exist where the light is split and recombined, as with LCD technology, and the need for a colour wheel is eliminated.

 There’s also LCoS projection, which stands for 'Liquid crystal on silicon', and it works similarly to DLP – but instead of mirrors, it uses liquid crystals to control the light.
 Both Sony and JVC use this technology, under the names of SXRD and D-ILA respectively.